 The Bachelor of Music in Music Education leads to a license to teach music in Minnesota public schools.
 A Minnesota teaching license will enable the holder to get a teaching license in another state with little or no additional coursework.
 For details, see Dr. Bob McClure, Education Department.

-Minnesota offers two kinds of music teaching licenses: Music K-12 with specialization in Instrumental/General Music and Music K-12 with specialization in Vocal/General Music.
+Minnesota offers two kinds of music teaching licenses: Music K-12 with specialization in Instrumental/General Music, and Music K-12 with specialization in Vocal/General Music.
 (Candidates for licensure must demonstrate keyboard proficiency and guitar proficiency, and meet other program requirements.)
-See the St. Olaf College catalog for detailed requirements.
+See the St. Olaf catalog for detailed requirements.

 A LOOK TO THE FUTURE

-Study abroad or off-campus: The music education coursework makes the scheduling of study abroad (other than in January term) a significant challenge.
-Plan for this option as early as possible with Dr. Berger.
+Study overseas: The music education coursework makes the scheduling of study abroad (other than in January term) a significant challenge.
+Plan for this option as early as possible with Dr. Garner.

 Senior recitals: These should be scheduled prior to student teaching.

 The Music Education Degree is one of the most complex and intensive programs offered at St. Olaf College.
-Ask for help in planning your program from:
+Do ask for help in planning your program from:

-Music education planning forms are available from Dr. Berger or at
+*Music education planning forms are available from Dr. Garner.